Luken Baker: Los Angeles Dodgers

 On August 4, 2025, Baker was claimed off waivers by the Los Angeles Dodgers.
 After playing just one game for the Triple-A Oklahoma City Comets, he was designated for assignment on August 8.
 Baker cleared waivers and was sent outright to Oklahoma City on August 10.
-In 33 games, he batted .273 with eight homers and 22 RBI.
-He elected free agency on November 6.
+In 33 games, he batted .273 with eight home runs and 22 RBI.
+Baker elected free agency following the season on November 6.